Del-Tango/EWSC-EWalletCreditClock-ServerCore/README.md

     * Initially was a way for a hacker with money on his mind to take it easy and relax doing what he loved to do, now its all mainstream, man.
 (Hopefully)

+    * The client can orphan sessions by requesting a new session token with an old client id

 EWSC Contribuitors -